php-fig/fig-standards/accepted/PSR-18-http-client-meta.md

 ## Proposed implementations

-Those are the two implementation provided by the working group to pass the review period:
+Below are the two implementations provided by the working group to pass the review period:

  * HTTPlug has prepared a 2.0 to make sure it is supporting the new PSR.
    They are just waiting for the PSR to be released: https://github.com/php-http/httplug/tree/2.x